Yueemxn/book-exercises/chapter-20-exercises/exercise-2/README.md

 # Exercise 2
 In this exercise, you'll practice resolving a merge conflict.
-HEAD

 > This is a line you will change!

-> Warning!!
-danger

 To complete the exercise, follow the below steps: